KAKADIYAS/Tycho_Tushal_Kakadiya.github.io/README.md

 ## following few graphs are the representation of visualisation used in this Analysis.

 - Tree map
-- Here, the Tree map shows how the spread of disease varies in terms of magnitude in relation to one another.
-The most prevalent diseases are shown in the largest quadrilateral region, whilst the least prevalent diseases are shown in the smallest quadrilateral.
-Additionally, it provides an explanation for two events cases and deaths in terms of the occurrence ratio.
+- Tree map shows how the spread of disease varies in terms of magnitude in relation to one another.
+The most prevalent diseases are shown in the largest quadrilateral region, while the least prevalent diseases are shown in the smallest quadrilateral.
+Additionally, it provides data insights for two events, cases and deaths in terms of the occurrence ratio.
 ![image](https://github.com/user-attachments/assets/fc32abc0-ea13-411c-a816-673ab2937054)